atifsayed22/bookit/README.md

 - Sign up and log in as a customer.
 - Browse travel agencies and their packages.
 - View package details, images, and inclusions.
-- Book packages, view your bookings, and cancel if needed.
+- Book packages, apply promo codes for discounts, view your bookings, and cancel if needed.

 ### For Business Owners
 - Sign up and log in as a business/agency.
-- Create and manage travel packages (add, edit, delete).
+- Create and manage travel packages (add, edit, delete) and add promo codes for special offers.
 - View bookings made by customers for your packages.
+- Accept or cancel bookings as needed.
+- Edit your agency details and profile.

+## Promo Code Feature

+- **Business Owners** can add promo codes and discounts when creating or editing a package.
+- **Customers** can enter a promo code during booking to receive a discount if the code is valid for that package.
+- The discount is automatically applied to the total price.

 ## Project Structure
 - `frontend/` - React app for both customer and business dashboards.